Mini Pumpkin Muffins

 Mini Sized Muffins

-These mini muffins are the perfect size for adding to breakfast or serving as a snack.
+These little pumpkin muffins are the perfect size for adding to breakfast or serving as a snack.
 Their petite size makes them a hit with young kids, but teens and grown-ups love them too.
 They are high in fiber, lower in sugar than most muffins, and a source of vitamin A and iron.

 Don’t Forget the Toppings

 These muffins are perfect for breakfast, as a snack, and in lunchboxes.
-So make extra and freeze, that way you will be good to go for at least a few days!
+So freeze half or make extra and freeze, that way you will be good to go for at least a few days!
 (Did I mention that I made one batch yesterday and they were gone by the end of the day?
 Yes, be sure to freeze half before that happens to you!)

 Tip: To make these part of a balanced breakfast, serve them with a protein-rich food such as a glass of milk, greek yogurt, a hard-boiled egg, or a dollop of peanut butter.